kops-dev/helm/charts/cron-job/README.md

 # CronJob

-Install cron-job, a collection of kubernetes manifest for CronJob, Services, ServiceMonitor, Alerts, etc.
+Installs the cron-job, a collection of kubernetes manifest for CronJob, Services, ServiceMonitor, Alerts, etc.

 ## Prerequisites